|Henry Beall Smith Jr.|

 Aug.
 31, 1965 - In the United States, President Johnson signed into law a bill making it illegal to destroy or mutilate a U.S. draft card, with penalties of up to five years and a $10,000 fine.

 Aug.
 31, 1968 – Marine Lance Cpl.
-Henry Beall Smith Jr. of Andalusia, Ala. was killed in action in Vietnam.
+Henry Beall Smith Jr., 21, of Andalusia, Ala. was killed in action at Quang Tri, Vietnam.
+Born on June 15, 1947, he was buried in Andalusia Memorial Cemetery in Covington County, Ala.

 Aug.
 31, 1973 – Monroe Academy lost its first ever football game, falling to Central Alabama Academy, 14-9, in Montgomery.
 This loss snapped the school’s streak of 39 straight games without a loss.